emanuelemassaro/LST_exposure/README.md

 For each city we collected information of land surface properties from the [Google Eart Engine](https://earthengine.google.com/) and the population from the [EU JRC Global Human Settlement Layer](https://ghsl.jrc.ec.europa.eu/).

 In this repository we can find python notebooks and python scripts to run the main analysis for our results and the response to the reviwers.

+- SI_figures.ipynb: contains the link to data and the codes to generate the figures for the Supporting Information.